datanav/gdpr-provisioning/README.md

 To provision a new gdpr-portal, do the following:
   * Provision a new subscription in the sesam portal.
+  * In the sesam-portal, add these secrets:

+       email_server_password

+       twilio-account-number

+       twilio-api-token

   * Ssh to the new box and run these commands:

        git clone https://github.com/sesam-io/gdpr-provisioning.git